Our easy recipe for braised pork spare ribs delivers flavorful, fall-off the bone meat every time. Optional – make a gravy with the braising liquid.

 Read on for relevant tips and step-by-step pictures (1 min)

-The pleasure of cozying up at home while delicious aromas are wafting from the oven (for hours) is only surpassed by enjoying the resulting comfort food – in this case perfectly tender beer braised spare ribs.
-You can master our recipe in just one try, it is simple yet delivers spectacular results.
+The pleasure of cozying up at home while delicious aromas are wafting from the oven (for hours) is only surpassed by enjoying the resulting comfort food.
+You can master our recipe for braised pork ribs in just one try – it is simple yet delivers spectacular fall-off-the-bone tender meat.

 What Are Spare Ribs?

-- Spare ribs.
-A full rack, which typically has 10 to 13 bones, weight about 3 lbs.
+Spare ribs.
+A full rack, which typically has 10 to 13 bones and weighs about 3 lbs.

-- Herbs and seasonings.
-Bay leaf and thyme, brown sugar for extra earthy sweetness, salt and pepper.
+Herbs and seasonings.
+Bay leaf and thyme, brown sugar for extra earthy sweetness, kosher salt and pepper.

 How to Cut Spare Ribs & Braise Them